embedded-dev-research/OVMobileBench/docs/getting-started.md

-# Getting Started with OVBench
+# Getting Started with OVMobileBench

-Welcome to OVBench!
+Welcome to OVMobileBench!
 This guide will help you get up and running with your first benchmark in minutes.

 ## Prerequisites